AlexKnowsIt/time_tracker/README.md

 As every django project just clone the repository and enable your hosting settings in wsgi.
 For development purposes after downloading use the commands python manage.py migrate followed by python manage.py runserver (or on Linux use python3 instead).

+## Docker

+Use the prebuild Docker-Image from DockerHub with the name alexg7/time_tracker.

 ## Contributing

 We are happy about any contributions and any issue that you can find so feel free to fork, open issues and help us by opening pull requests.